widberg/usercall.hpp/README.md

 ## Options

-Enable an option by defining it somewhere before including `usercall.hpp` or uncomment it in the "CONFIGURATION OPTIONS" section of your copy of the header.
+Enable an option by defining it somewhere before including `usercall.hpp`, uncomment it in the "CONFIGURATION OPTIONS" section of your copy of the header, or configure `usercall.hpp` with CMake.
 All options are disabled by default.

 ## USERCALL_HPP_USE_SHORT_NAMES